TNSaturday/flight-booking-frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Cases
-This project is written in English language.
-To search flights use Engish names of the cities.
+This project is written entirely in English.
+Therefore, to search for flights use Engish names of the cities.
+All eligible flights, respective departure, arrival cities and respective dates are accessible in flights panel.
+This panel has only desktop version.
-Search Saint-Petersburg - Moscow, Saint-Petersburg - Vladivostok to look at flight examples.

 ### Login
-Authorization is accessible by only by email.
+Authorization is done via email.
-To login as admin use login "admin" password "admin".
-To see all existing flights navigate to "/admin".
-To add flight navigate to '/addflight' or use button in navbar.
 Admin page has only desktop version.

 ## Code scaffolding